 D.2.2 According to best practices, coordination between the Audit and Board Risk Committees is achieved through a certain degree of cross-membership between the two Committees.
 This cross-membership extends to the respective Committee Chairpersons as well.
-Additionally, the two Committees may hold joint sessions as deemed necessary.
+Additionally, the two Committees may hold joint sessions as deemed necessary (i.e. on operational risk matters, on IT security and cyber risks).
 Finally, all Board members may attend both Committees' meetings at their discretion.

-D.2.3 The Board Risk and Audit Committees following respective approval by the Board, submit to the BoG the following documents:
+D.2.3 The Board Risk and Audit Committees following respective approval by the Board, submit to the BoG the following documents respectively:

-- Internal Audit's annual assessment of the internal control systems - Audit Committee's annual report on the evaluation of Internal Audit's assessment of the internal control systems, - Audit Committee's annual assessment reports on Compliance's Annual Report as well as on Compliance's Annual report on Anti-money laundering and combating the financing of terrorism issues, and - Group Chief Risk Officer Annual Report
+- Internal Audit's annual assessment of the internal control systems - Audit Committee's annual assessment report on the evaluation of Internal Audit's assessment of the internal control systems, - Audit Committee's annual assessment reports on Compliance's Annual Report as well as on Compliance's Annual report on Anti-money laundering and combating the financing of terrorism issues, and - Group Chief Risk Officer Annual Report